ArmanDris/ChessEngines/README.md

      5. Castle
      6. Random Move

- - I could also make one that plays similarly but prioritises like this:
+ - (HipsterEngine) I could also make one that plays similarly but prioritises like this:
      1. Support undefended piece
      2. Move undefended piece out of danger
      3. Take undefended enemy piece